What is Clubroot of Canola

 Control measures for Clubroot are specified in the Alberta Clubroot Management Plan.
 It is important to understand that these control measures represent an acceptable minimum standard that is to be applied in all municipalities across the province.
 Municipalities, however, can adopt more stringent standards within their own jurisdictions.

-Kneehill County Agricultural Service Board (ASB) Clubroot policy is 1-24 for control measures in Kneehill County.
+Kneehill County Agricultural Service Board (ASB) Clubroot policy provides control measures in Kneehill County.

 Links to Additional Information